files-community/Website/src/routes/docs/configuring/ftp/+page.md

 **FTPs:** `990`.

 If required, you will be prompted to enter your credentials to login.
-After that, you will be able to view the directory structure of the server.

 ## How to disconnect from FTP servers